paps/api-store/store/Facebook Group Extractor/Facebook Group Extractor.md

 # What will you need? ⚙️

-- **Session cookie c_user**: Your c_user session cookie from Facebook.
-- **Session cookie xs**: Your xs session cookie from Facebook.
+- **Session cookies c\_user and xs**: Your _c\_user_ and _xs_ session cookies from Facebook.
-- **Spreadsheet URL**: The link of a Google Spreadsheet (or CSV) with Facebook profile URLs in it, OR the direct link of a Facebook group (you **must** be a member of this group).
+- **Spreadsheet URL**: The link of a Google Spreadsheet (or CSV) with Facebook groups URLs in it, OR the direct link of a Facebook group (unless they're public, you **must** be a member of these groups).
-- **Scrape data from Things-in-common/Locale members**: Facebook displays additionnal data from members you're not friends with but share mutual friends or other groups.
-This API can gather these informations, but can take longer for groups with thousands of members.
+- **Scrape data from Things in common/Local members**: Facebook displays additionnal data from members you're not friends with but share mutual friends or other groups.
+This API can gather these information, but can take longer for groups with thousands of members.

 _(**You already have all that?** Click straight away on **"Use this API"**)_